weix21/EDClust/README.md

 vignette("EDClust")
 ## You might need to use
 ## install_github("weix21/EDClust", build_vignettes = TRUE)
-## to inforce building vignettes, which could be time consuming and may require additional packages.
+## to build vignettes, which could be time consuming and may require additional packages.
 ```

 The content in this README file is essentially the same as the package vignette.